 Check the bottom bracket and crankset don't have any inappropriate movement by grabbing both crank arms and feeling for movement.
 Movement could mean bottom bracket issues or worse - carbon wear on the BB shell.

 Be careful if you are buying carbon this can be fatal if there are cracks.

 You need to carefully inspect every mm of the carbon structure (same if there are carbon bars and seat post).
 Look for crushed paint from overtightened contact points.
 Look for hairline cracks in the paint.

 In metal frames you should look for dents as the structure will be weakened and that can't be fixed.
 Anything you are concerned about will need further inspection by a specialist.
 Carbon can be repaired but it's not cheap, be over cautious.

 Taking a bike for a spin is one of the best ways of telling if it is the one for you.
 This is also a great way to test the gears, steering, brakes, and ride comfort.

-Perhaps the most valuable piece of advice when it comes to buying preloved bikes is this: buy from a trusted vendor.
-Genuine sellers will be happy to provide you with a receipt for your purchase, and may even offer a warranty.
-Find a dependable vendor, do some simple checks, and you could just bag yourself a bargain WITH peace of mind.
+Perhaps the most valuable piece of advice when it comes to buying second hand bikes is this: buy from a trusted seller.
+Genuine sellers will be happy to provide you with a receipt or documentation from when they purchased the bike, and may even offer a warranty if it's a business.